PoojaChinu/meet/README.md

 **When** : The user clicks on the installed app on the phone

-**Then** : The user should be able to see the information on the app even the app is offline.
+**Then** : The information on the app are visible even the app is offline.

 ### Feature 5 : Add an App shortcut to the home screen